 - To prepare the tortillas: Heat a nonstick skillet on medium-high heat.
 Lightly spray with cooking spray and add a tortilla or two, depending on the size of the pan.
 Spray the top side of the tortilla lightly with cooking spray.
 Lightly toast the tortillas, flipping once.
 Set aside.

-- In a 13x9-in baking dish. spread 1/2 c Roasted Tomatillo Salsa.
-Then layer 6 tortillas to cover the bottom of the dish, overlapping a bit and going up the sides.
-Then add half the chicken, 1 c salsa, and 1 c cheese.
-Repeat layering 6 tortillas, the remaining chicken, 1 c salsa, and 1 c cheese.
-Top with the remaining 6 tortillas, 1/2 c salsa, and 1 c cheese.
+Layer half the chicken, 1 cup salsa, and 1 cup cheese.
+Repeat layering 6 tortillas, the remaining chicken, 1 cup salsa, and 1 cup cheese.
+Top with the remaining tortillas, salsa, and cheese.

-- Cover baking dish with foil.
+Cover baking dish with foil.
 Bake at 350F for 20-25 minutes until heated through and all the cheese is melty.
-Serve topped with a dollop of reduced fat sour cream and chopped fresh cilantro.
+Serve topped with a dollop of sour cream and fresh cilantro.
 Yield: 6-8 servings.